indrekots/indrekots.github.io/_posts/articles/2017-06-02-whats-new-in-java-9-streams.md

 aging: true
 ---

-Arguably one of the most noteworthy new features introduced in Java 8 was the Streams API.
+Arguably one of the most noteworthy new features introduced in Java 8 was the [Streams API]({{site.url}}/articles/5-ways-to-create-a-stream-in-java-8/).
 It allowed developers to declaratively manipulate collections using functional style programming.
-Since the [release of Java 9](http://www.java9countdown.xyz/ "Countdown to Java 9 Release Date") is just around the corner, let's have a look at some of the improvements that have been made to the Streams API in Java 9.
+Since the [release of Java 9](http://www.java9countdown.xyz/ "Countdown to Java 9 Release Date") is just around the corner, let's have a look at two new stream operations in Java 9—`takeWhile` and `dropWhile`.

 ## `takeWhile`